letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~
 {
   "type": "simpleHttp",
-  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ+PCt92wr+oA",
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
   "tls": false
 }
 ~~~~~~~~~~

-The path at which the resource is provisioned is comprised of a fixed prefix ".well-known/acme-challenge/", followed by a value computed from the validation JWS.
-Specifically, the final component of the validation path is the Base64-encoded SHA-256 digest of the "signature" value of the validation JWS.
+The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the "token" value in the challenge.
-The input to the digest is the UTF-8 encoding of the "signature" value (which is already Base64-encoded).

 ~~~~~~~~~~
-.well-known/acme-challenge/c0QGfY_3MCES92eWs3PWFXB1iHRrl3y4a9KI660Xsgg
+.well-known/acme-challenge/evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA
 ~~~~~~~~~~

 The client's response to this challenge indicates whether it would prefer for